Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction: Methodology

 Furthermore, if increasing the value $\beta_M$, the expectation of $QCID$ can be further reduced, {\it i.e.}, for $\beta^\prime_M>\beta_M$, we have

 \end{theorem}

 \begin{theorem}[Computation Complexity Reduction] The computation complexity of our method is $\mathcal{O}\left(N\times M^2\right)$, which is much smaller than the exhaustive search of $\mathcal{O}\left(\tbinom{N}{M}\times M^2\right)$. \end{theorem} Theorem \ref{CCR} shows that the computation complexity of our method is independent of the number of classes.
 Since the dimension of neural networks is typically much larger than the class distribution vector $\bm{\alpha}_n$, the additional communication cost is almost negligible.
+Besides, we also prove the NP-hardness of the problem formally in Section \ref{nphardness} in the appendix.